pagedjs/pagedjs-website/src/content/journal/2022-11-17-SoLongAtScreen.md

 ### Tables improvement.

-Paged.js used to cut table at the first bloc of text overlapped the page height, and this caused a column shifting beteen pages.
+Paged.js used to cut table at the first block of text overlapped the page height, and this caused a column shifting beteen pages.
 While this was very fun to look at, it was a real pain for people who worked with tables.
 So this is now a bit better.

-Fred also fixed an issues where multiline content would break tables after a page break.
+Fred also fixed an issue where multiline content would break tables after a page break.

 Tables are still problematic when they get long and overly complex but